 The team behind your product / service matters as much as your product / service.
 This part of the business plan serves to show the relevant experience of team members in your industry or previous business ventures and explains who plays which role in the organization.
 It should also show the ownership structure within the company.

-Still unsure about how to draft a business plan, and where to explain your product and services?
+Still unsure about how to draft a business plan and where to explain your product and services?
 Keep reading!

 Step 5: Products and services